parse-community/parse-server/.github/ISSUE_TEMPLATE/---report-an-issue.md

 We use GitHub Issues for reporting bugs with parse-server.

-You may also search through existing issues before opening a new one: https://github.com/parse-community/parse-server/issues?utf8=%E2%9C%93&q=is%3Aissue

-Make sure these boxes are checked before submitting your issue -- thanks for reporting issues back to Parse Dashboard!
+Make sure these boxes are checked before submitting your issue -- thanks for reporting issues back to Parse Server!

 - [ ] This isn't a vulnerability disclosure, if it is please follow our [security policy](https://github.com/parse-community/parse-server/blob/master/SECURITY.md)